Krow10/learn-rust/slot-machine/README.md

 	+ Abstract the symbols even more using indices from a symbols array
 	+ If possible, try not to store the entire reels in memory (work with ranges ?)
 - Describe combos as bit masks

+### UI

+- Single payline with **curved** display option (allows seeing the symbols above and below the middle payline)
+- Give a window (Height x Width) that display the symbols (e.g. 3x5 for a five reels machine with multiple paylines)

 ### Architecture